The 2018 CMA Review

 This method would involve you yourself providing to us full and complete information regarding the deceased and his or her assets.
 We would not be “going on record” with any banks, building societies, investment firms, Department for Work & Pensions, etc. Nor would be attending to the calculation or payment of Inheritance Tax (if any).

 For a “full administration” case – ie where we take on, on your behalf, all of the above, we would charge an hourly rate.
 Our hourly rate will typically be £195 per hour, with letters and time billed in “units” of 6 minutes.
-If our firm’s principal Mr Adkins had conduct of your case then the rate would be £225 per hour.
+If our firm’s principal Mr Adkins had conduct of your case then the rate would be between £195 and £225 per hour.
 All fees are subject to VAT at 20%.

 In probate cases there is always a ‘Court Fee’ which is currently (when a lawyer makes the probate application) of £156.
 The fee is £215 if a non-lawyer makes the application for the Grant.

 Note that a relatively recent review has proposed quite significant new fee scales for Probate.
 However, the new proposals are that fees will be charged in bands, and will range from £250 to £6,000.
 Additionally, it is believed that the new fee rules will mean that more estates will need a Grant of Probate, via the raising of the current threshold from £5,000 to £50,000.
 These measures are (as at September 2020) not yet in place.
 If and when effected, this means that banks etc. will always insist that you obtain a Grant of Probate in order to release a deceased’s monies to the Estate.
 This is a major change, which will inevitably involve higher costs than at present.
 The new fees have been attacked as a ‘secret death tax’, but the Courts & Tribunal Service does defend the increases as being necessary to meet the costs of providing the service in a way which reflects the ability to pay.